MEET OUR EXTENDED FAMILY

 May we work tirelessly to foster relationships in our

-truth, mutual respect, cooperation, and trust.
+community built on the foundations of truth, mutual respect, cooperation, and trust.
 Amen.

 LITURGY LINK